rostislav-nikitin/coasyncpp/README.md

 As you can see in the expected implementation coroutine result type is an `async<T>` where the type of the `task.result()` is a `std::expected<T, async_error>`.

 - In the successful case, the resulting value will be wrapped into the `std::expected` value member
-- But if some uncaught exception is thrown, then the error member of std::excpected will store the `async_error`.
+- But if some uncaught exception is thrown, then the error member of `std::expected` will store the `async_error`.

 So, all uncaught exceptions that happen inside a coroutine are caught in the background and transformed into the `async_error`.